augustss/MicroHs/README.md

 * `Desugar`, desugar full expressions to simple expressions.
 * `Parse`, parse and build and abstract syntax tree.
 * `ParserComb`, simple parser combinator library.
+* `Translate`, convert an expression tree to its value.

 ## Runtime
 The runtime system is written in C and is in `eval.c`.